Contact Us

 If you see a stranded, injured, or entangled marine mammal, it’s important to act quickly and responsibly:

-Please note: The National Marine Mammal Foundation does not operate a public hotline for reporting marine mammal strandings or emergencies.
+Please note that the National Marine Mammal Foundation does not operate a public hotline for reporting marine mammal strandings or emergencies.
 For immediate assistance, contact the appropriate local authorities or refer to NOAA’s Stranding Hotline Directory.

 • Date and time the animal was last seen